-

 How to apply

-To start your application, please complete the following form: WEHI Medical Student Vacation Scholarship Application Form 2023
+To start your application, complete the Part 1 of the the following online application form:

 Please ensure you upload all required documentation, in order to be considered.